Degree in Biomedical Laboratory Techniques

 QA System

-REPORT FROM STUDENTS
+REPORTS FROM STUDENTS

-Graduates in Biomedical Laboratory Techniques are the health professionals who are responsible, within the laboratory structures, for the correct fulfillment of the analytical procedures and for their work; they carry out their own work activity with professional – technical autonomy, in direct collaboration with the graduate personnel of the laboratory, who are in charge of the various respective operational responsibilities.
+Graduates in BSc Biomedical Laboratory Techniques are the health professionals who are responsible, within the laboratory structures, for the correct fulfillment of the analytical procedures and for their work; they carry out their own work activity with professional – technical autonomy, in direct collaboration with the graduate personnel of the laboratory, who are in charge of the various respective operational responsibilities.
 The first level Bachelor of Science Degree in Biomedical Laboratory Techniques (L/SNT-3 Degree Class in Technical Health Professions) is aimed at training healthcare professionals who are entrusted with the duties set forth by the D. M. of the Ministry of Health n.
 745 of 26th September 1994, and subsequent amendments and additions, and which must hold the following qualifications: background of scientific and theoretical – practical competence necessary to be qualified to practice the profession of Biomedical Laboratory Sanitary Technician and of the methodology and culture necessary for the practice of constant teaching, as well as a level of professional, decision-making and operational autonomy deriving from a theoretical and practical training that also includes the acquisition of behavioral skills and that is achieved in the same specific work context, so as to ensure, at the end of the training course, full mastery of all the necessary skills and their immediate spending at the workplace;

 • ability to carry out laboratory analysis and research activities, related to biomedical and biotechnological analyses and in particular biochemistry, clinical biochemistry, microbiology and virology, drug-toxicology, immunology, clinical pathology, hematology, cytology and histopathology, medical genetics, transfusion medicine.